evanbowman/EBL/README.md

 ## Introduction
 EBL is a LISP dialect, inspired by Scheme and Clojure.
 Easily embeddable as a scripting language for C++, the environment also supports an interactive top level.
 EBL compiles fast, to efficient (but not yet optimized) bytecode.
 The GC uses a mark-compact algorithm, but the collector is modular and you can override it with your own (in C++).
 EBL supports first class lexical closures.

 This particular lisp dialect enables efficient tail recursion through the `recur` special form (like clojure).
-I prefer a `recur` keyword to automatic TCO for a number of reasons, foremost that it's explicit and allows recursion in anonomous lambdas.*
+I prefer a `recur` keyword to automatic TCO for a number of reasons, foremost that it's explicit and allows recursion in anonomous lambdas.

 Mutability: data itself (numbers, lists, strings, etc.) is immutable, but you can rebind new data to variables.

-*without resorting to combinators :-)

 #### Builtin unicode
 ```scheme